W.T.F. (South Park): Cultural references

 Former WWE chairman Vince McMahon (pictured) is parodied in "W.T.F."

-Vince McMahon, in 2009 the chairman of World Wrestling Entertainment and occasional professional wrestler himself, is featured prominently in "W.T.F."
-Various aspects of the World Wrestling Entertainment company are featured in "W.T.F."
-John Cena and Edge, professional wrestlers who have both worked for the WWE, appear in a match against each other.
+Vince McMahon, in 2009 the chairman of WWE and occasional pro wrestler himself, is featured prominently in "W.T.F."
+Various aspects of the WWE company are featured in "W.T.F."
+John Cena and Edge, pro wrestlers who have both worked for the WWE, appear in a match against each other.
 Both are portrayed by voice actors, not the actual wrestlers themselves.
 The South Park boys host a "W.T.F.
-Smackdown" event, a reference to the WWE SmackDown television program.
+Smackdown" event, a reference to the TV program WWE SmackDown.
 Tolkien's W.T.F attire resembles the attire of WWE wrestler R-Truth.
 A wrestling try-out held by the boys resembles scenes from the Broadway musical A Chorus Line, which involves Broadway dancers auditioning for spots on a chorus line.
 One of the people trying out sings a musical number about why he wants to be a wrestler, which parodies the song "Nothing" from A Chorus Line.
-The episode also includes references to the musical Fame, the film Waiting for Guffman and the reality television series American Idol.
-When Cartman and Kenny order a meeting with Stan and Kyle to discuss the wrestling league, they meet at a Sizzler, a steak- and seafood-restaurant chain.
+The episode also includes references to the musical Fame, the film Waiting for Guffman and the reality TV series American Idol.
+When Cartman and Kenny order a meeting with Stan and Kyle to discuss the wrestling league, they meet at a Sizzler, a steak-and-seafood restaurant chain.

 Reception

-In its original American broadcast on October 21, 2009, "W.T.F" was watched by 1.37 million overall households among viewers aged between 18 and 34, according to Nielsen ratings.
-Among that age group, it ranked behind the FX drama series Sons of Anarchy, which drew 1.43 million household viewers, as well as game five of the 2009 National League Championship Series on TBS (1.56 million households) and a National Football League game between the Denver Broncos and San Diego Chargers on ESPN (3.57 million households).
+In its original American broadcast on October 21, 2009, "W.T.F" was watched by 1.37 million households among viewers aged 18 to 34, according to Nielsen ratings.
+Among that age group, it ranked behind the FX drama series Sons of Anarchy, which drew 1.43 million household viewers, as well as game five of the 2009 NLCS on TBS (1.56 million households) and an NFL game between the Broncos and Chargers on ESPN (3.57 million households).

 "Like the wrestling it mocks, "W.T.F." starts out as hilarious and brilliant, but soon drifts into average territory before becoming absurd to the point of boring.
 As a total package, "W.T.F." winds up evening out as an average South Park episode."